 It would be nearly impossible to list every possible neurological problem which could cause you to qualify for Social Security Disability.
 In the eyes of the SSA, you are qualified for Social Security Disability if you have any neurological disablity that makes it impossible for you to engage in any gainful employment.
+If you have a neurological problem, you may be wondering what conditions qualify for disability.
 As with any other disability, a neurological disorder must be long term (expected to last more than a year or end in your death) to qualify you for Social Security Disability benefits.

 Many neurological problems have specific SSA guidelines regarding what exactly is considered acceptable for Social Security Disability benefits.
 In many cases, before total disability can be determined, you will need to demonstrate that you have been under the care of a physician; have taken all prescribed medicines; and your symptoms are still bad enough that you cannot be expected to perform work on an ongoing basis.
 This sometimes takes several months of observation and requires keeping track of all symptoms.

 Some of the more common neurological problems (for which the SSA has specific guidelines) include: migraine headaches, multiple sclerosis (MS), brain tumors (benign and malignant), epilepsy, persistent motor function disorganization, traumatic brain injury, ALS (Lou Gehrig’s Disease), Parkinson’s disease, cerebral palsy, and spinal chord/nerve lesions.
 While this list is by no means exhaustive, these are the most common neurological problems approved for Social Security Disability benefits.